tystan/czech_goldilocks/README.md

 # `czech_goldilocks`

-Shiny app of plotly interactive 3D tetrahedron (4-simplex) of time-use of 659 Czech children and adolescents and compositional model predicted adiposity measures.
+Shiny app of plotly interactive 3D tetrahedron (4-simplex) of time-use of 659 Czech children and adolescents and predicted adiposity measures based on linear compostional regression models.

 ## Reference